Max von Bock und Polach: Military career

 After visiting the Cadet Corps, Bock und Polach joined the military, along with his brother Karl, in 1860, as a second lieutenant in Infantry Regiment No. 55 a.
 In 1864 he fought in the German-Danish War of 1866.
 During the Franco-German War, he served as adjutant of the Lieutenant-General Adolf von Glümer, a Member of Staff of the 13th Division and was awarded the Iron Cross II Class.

 He was promoted to the rank of captain.
 He returned from the war and taught at the War College in Hanover.
 Shortly afterwards, he was transferred to Infantry Regiment No. 16.
 In 1872 he became à la suite of the 6th Westphalian Infantry Regiment "Graf Bülow of Dennewitz" No. 55.

 Von Bock und Polach became a Major General in 1890.
 He returned a year later as a member of the Upper Military Study Commission and quartermaster in the Great General Staff.
 With his promotion to lieutenant general in 1893, he was appointed commander of the 20th Division in Hanover.
 Von Bock und Polach was then promoted to general of infantry in 1897, the Commanding General of the Guard Corps.

-He led the XIV Army Corps in Karlsruhe from January 27, 1902 to September 10, 1907.
+He led the XIV Army Corps in Karlsruhe from 27 January 1902 to 10 September 1907.
 In 1907 he became inspector general of the III Army inspection in Hanover.
-On September 18, 1908, he was appointed Colonel-General.
-Together with Alfred von Schlieffen and Colmar von der Goltz, he was appointed Field marshal by the Emperor at the New Year celebration on January 1, 1911.
+On 18 September 1908 he was appointed Colonel-General.
+Together with Alfred von Schlieffen and Colmar von der Goltz, he was appointed Field marshal by the Emperor at the New Year celebration on 1 January 1911.

-In the fall of 1912, he submitted his resignation, which was granted with effect from September 13, 1912.
+In autumn 1912 he submitted his resignation, which was granted with effect from 13 September 1912.

 Family

-Von Bock und Polach married on April 19, 1873, in Mehrum House, Mathilde Baroness von Plettenberg (1850-1924).
+Von Bock und Polach married on 19 April 1873 in Mehrum House, Mathilde Baroness von Plettenberg (1850-1924).
 They had three daughters.